-Google Translate is useful too.
+Google Translate is helpful too.
 One of the stock phrases I am always ready to use is “I’m meeting my husband”.

 7. Respect the Local Culture

-Some years ago in Egypt, I saw three tipsy young European women tumbling out of a taxi at a very swanky hotel in Cairo.
-While their clothes were acceptable by Western standards, the very short strappy dresses and vertiginous heels attracted a lot of unwanted attention.
+Some years ago in Egypt, I saw three tipsy and scantily-clad young European women tumbling out of a taxi at a 5-star hotel in Cairo.
+They attracted a lot of unwanted attention.
 Fortunately, there were three of them in that taxi!

-Respecting the local culture and wearing clothes that won’t offend is a good way to stay safe when travelling – especially as a solo female traveller.
+Respecting the local culture and wearing clothes that won’t offend is an excellent way to stay safe when travelling – especially as a solo female traveller.